History of African Philosophy

 b.
 Systematic Epoch

 This refers to the era from the 1920s to date when systematicity that involves academic training, scrivere, publishing, engagements, ecc., inspired by African conditions and geared towards addressing those conditions, became central to philosophical practice in Africa, South of the Sahara.
-This latter epoch could further be delineated into four periods: early, mezzo, later and the contemporary periods.
+This latter epoch could further be delineated into four periods: Presto, mezzo, later and the contemporary periods.

 7. Periods of African Philosophy